Stormvarning

-Stormvarning (Gale Warning) is the sixth studio album from Swedish singer/songwriter Ted Gärdestad, released on the Polar Music label in Sweden in early 1981.
+Stormvarning (Gale Warning) is the seventh studio album by Swedish singer/songwriter Ted Gärdestad, released on the Polar Music label in Sweden in early 1981.
 Stormvarning was an expanded and partly re-recorded version of the international album I'd Rather Write a Symphony, released in West Germany and the Netherlands in 1980.

 The album includes a solo version of the 1980 Melodifestivalen entry "Låt Solen Värma Dig", originally a duet with Rock De Luxe vocalist Annica Boller, Gärdestad's girlfriend at the time.
 The duet version remains unreleased on CD.

-The Stormvarning album also features the track that was to be Gärdestad's final hit single of the eighties, "Låt Kärleken Slå Rot", produced by Benny Andersson and featuring Anni-Frid Lyngstad on vocals.
+The Stormvarning album also features the track that was to be Gärdestad's final hit single of the 1980s, "Låt Kärleken Slå Rot", produced by Benny Andersson and featuring Anni-Frid Lyngstad on backing vocals.